cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 `config`: _protobuf class instance_ - User configuration received for this actor instance.
 Can be `None` is no configuration was provided.
 The type of the protobuf class is specified in `cogment.yaml` in the section `actor_classes:config_type`.

 `name`: _str_ - Name of the actor this instance represents.

+`env_name`: _str_ - Name of the environment running the trial this actor is participating in (used to send messages to the environment).

 ### `start(self, auto_done_sending=True)`